2-hour Longshan Temple walking tour with a private guide

 Landmarks & Architecture

-1-hour Sailing Tour in Cape Town Bay USD 18 combines historic façades with modern silhouettes.
+2 hours Kazimierz highlights e-scooter tour in Krakow combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.